OSU-MARS/iLand/README.md

-  whether a species is coniferous rather than evergreen to determine if it is deciduous, 3) not writing clauses or loops to short circuit once their value is known, 4) calculating microclimate cell position offset with inconsistent signs in y, 5) trees dying if their stem mass reduces to zero but not if numerical errors result in a negative stem mass, 6) writing undefined values rather than `NaN` for landscape level permafrost moss and soil organic layer depths, and 7) writing landscape level moss biomass.
+  whether a species is coniferous rather than evergreen to determine if it is deciduous, 3) not writing clauses or loops to short circuit once their value is known, 4) calculating microclimate cell position offset with inconsistent signs in y, 5) trees dying if their stem mass reduces to zero but not if numerical errors result in a negative stem mass, 6) writing undefined values rather than `NaN` for landscape level permafrost moss and soil organic layer depths, 7) writing landscape level moss biomass, 8) incorrect comments, and 9) misspelled variable names.
 In the interests of code integrity, multiple functions added to the 2.0 codebase which appear to have never worked are not ported.
 * Static variables continue to be avoided so that multiple `Project` and `Model` instances can exist within the same app domain.
 Implementation moves accordingly with, for example, microclimate, permafrost, and taiga (or tundra) moss settings deserialized within a `Project` instance rather than to a global static variable.
+An obscure corollary of this is random values in expressions aren't currently supported as the C++ code relied on reaching into static state to obtain the random values.
+It's unclear there's much of a use case for random expressions and the C++ implementation wasn't thread safe.
 * Replaced hard coded -1.0 m no data value and checks for elevations less than zero with no data value specified (if any) in the digital elevation model's raster, removing conflicts on sites with elevations below sea level.
+* In iLand's C++ version most `Expressions` do not use wrappers to access model variables (mainly the current simulation year) or properties of the expression is being applied to (such a sapling diameter).
+In C#, most expressions are therefore represented by a base class without a variable accessor field.
+As a consequence, reparsing an expression no longer clears its wrapper and `Expression`'s interface is simplified accordingly.
+* Dead trees are stored as SoA (structure of arrays) rather than AoS (array of structures), same as live trees, and more compact datatypes are used than in C++ where practical for the usual computational and memory efficiency reasons.
+Unlike C++, individually tracked snags which fall continue as individually tracked down wood rather than being removed from the model.
+Also unlike C++, `MortalityCause` is used to track trees' cause of death rather than using untyped integer codes and rationalized with `TreeFlags`.
+Several other bugs are fixed, notably snags' above ground nitrogen content remaining constant no matter how much they've decay, immediate tracking cessation on windthrown and cut and drop trees, and multiple violations of conservation of mass.
+Several issues with the model remain, however, see commments in `DeadTreeListSpatial` for specifics.

 ### iLand 1.0 C++ issues fixed
 * ~50% crash probability per run reduced to negligible risk, dramatically improving useability.